kaukana0/chartCard/readme.md

 ## notes

-- It features one slot for putting content into (the slot is named "slot1").
+- It features 3 slots for putting content into (top row, bottom row, bottom left).
 - The card isn't aware about the content - it makes no assumptions about what it is.
 - It's just responsible for positioning it in the card: a row below the subtitle.
 - It expands relative to the HTML element targetted via the "anchor" attribute.